 Classification provides the framework and structure of international para archery competition.

-The 52nd World Archery Congress is due to be held in Mexico City on 13/14 October 2017 on the eve of the World Archery Championships running from 15 to 22 October.
+The 52nd World Archery Congress was held in Mexico City on 13/14 October 2017 on the eve of the World Archery Championships running from 15 to 22 October.

 Documents are available on this page on the right.